Code-Institute-Submissions/the-vinyl-aficionado/README.md

 The Vinyl Aficionado is a website aimed to attract vinyl enthusiasts in order to lead them to the purchase of vinyl records, vinyl accessories and/or clothing.

-It is formed of 5 different pages: the Home page, the About Me page, the Shop page (each of the products in such page are linked to another website),
+It is formed of 4 different pages: the Home page, the About Me page, the Shop page (each of the products in such page are linked to another website),

-Blog (each of the blogposts in such page are linked to another website) and Contact Us.
+ and Contact Us.
 The Vinyl Aficionado partners with therecordbloke.com, as it provides its visitors

 with products from the latter site.
 I can confirm that I own therecordbloke.com and that I myself built the site using Wordpress.